Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

 Here the same is true when we replace $\Q_p$ by $\Ainf[\frac{1}{p}]$.

 \item[Step 2](pro-\'etale cotangent complex)

-Now we back to the pro-\'etale topology.
-As above, let $(R,R^+)$ be either $(\Ainf[\frac{1}{p}],\Ainf)$ or $(\Q_p,\Z_p)$, with $R_0=R^+$ being their fixed ring of definitions.
-We first observe that the definition of (integral) analytic cotangent complex can be extended to the whole pro-\'etale site $X_\PE$, which is the complex of sheaves sheafifed by the complex of presheaves that assigns each affinoid object $U=\Spa(A,A^+)$ to
+Now we go back to the pro-\'etale topology.
+As above, let $(R,R^+)$ be either $(\Ainf[\frac{1}{p}],\Ainf)$ or $(\Q_p,\Z_p)$.
+We first observe that the definition of (integral) analytic cotangent complex can be extended to the whole pro-\'etale site $X_\PE$, which is the complex of sheaves given by sheafifying the complex of presheaves that assigns each object $U$ with its underlying perfectoid space $\Spa(A,A^+)$ to

 We denote those two as